talakb/aws-lambda-java-sdk-examples/README.md

  ## 3 -   Stream Processing Handler (TODO)

  * The event trigger will be DynamoDB stream (events from CRUD operations on an item).
- * Lambda function logic receives the stream even from DynamoDB and executes custom logic.
+ * Lambda function logic receives the stream event from DynamoDB and executes additional logic.
+The response can be sent to a destination, if needed.